Office of Public Health Emergency Preparedness95 Franklin Street, Room 931Buffalo, New York 14202Phone: 716-858-7101Fax: 716-858-7121

-The Office of Public Health Emergency Preparedness (OPHEP) is responsible for leading the Erie County Department of Health to effectively prepare for, respond to, and recover from a public health emergency caused by a natural or manmade disaster.
-The Office of Public Health Emergency Preparedness is located in the Division of Emergency Medical Services and works closely with Emergency Services, other County Departments, Health Care Partners and community agencies to:
+The Office of Public Health Emergency Preparedness (PHEP) provides leadership to effectively prepare for, respond to, and recover from a public health emergency, caused by either a natural or manmade disaster.
+The Office of Public Health Emergency Preparedness is located in the Division of Emergency Medical Services.
+We work closely with Emergency Services, other County Departments, Health Care Partners and community agencies.

 - Develop and integrate all-hazards public health response plans

 - Educate the public and train the county response partners in:

 - Isolation and Quarantine